 Swing Trading Indicators Simplified With VectorVest

-The VectorVest stock forecasting tool is unlike anything before.
+Our tool is one-of-a.
 It will transform the way you trade forever.
 It combines all indicators into three easy-to-understand metrics: Value, Safety, and Timing.
 You can quickly pull up any given stock in the software and immediately be given these metrics – which range from 0-2.

 Relative Value (RV)